Ryouh/Feats-Revisited/Feats.md

 You have undergone extensive physical training to gain the following benefits:

-When you are prone, standing up uses only 5 feet of your movement.
+* When you are prone, standing up uses only 5 feet of your movement.
-Climbing doesn't cost you extra movement.
+* Climbing doesn’t cost you extra movement.
-You can make a running long jump or a running high jump after moving only 5 feet on foot, rather than 10 feet.
+* You can make a running long jump or a running high jump after moving only 5 feet on foot, rather than 10 feet.

 ### Bookworm